dci-j23-e02/online-banking-system-safwan-kher/README.md

 </html>
 ```

-These templates provide a comprehensive user interface for the Online Banking System, allowing users to manage their accounts and perform various transactions efficiently.
+These templates provide a comprehensive user interface for the Online Banking System, allowing users to manage their account and perform various transactions efficiently.
 The use of Bootstrap 5 ensures that the interface is modern and responsive.